How to Fix Winter Squash

 Even though, the soup was delicious, my husband got tired of the sweet curry soup so we came up with a more savory one and we enjoyed during the fall/winter season but we really could only eat it about once a month until we get bored and with all that squash lying around all winter, I wanted to find other things to make with it and I wanted to learn the names were of some of the less familiar ones besides butternut and acorn squash.

-So I wanted to share some of the things that I learned about them and a few delicious ways that I put together to use them that I hope you might try to include more of these beautiful, delicious vegetables in your diet!
-And that you increase the amount of times that you eat them this fall and winter while they are plentiful and find some new ways to fix them besides that sweet tasting, butternut squash soup.
+So, I wanted to share some of the things that I learned about them and a few delicious ways that I put together to use them that I hope you might try to include more of these beautiful, delicious vegetables in your diet!
+And that you increase the number of times that you eat them this fall and winter while they are plentiful and find some new ways to fix them besides that sweet tasting, butternut squash soup.
 Not that there is anything wrong with it!
-So join me on this squash journey…….
+So, join me on this squash journey…….

 - Puree it!
 Use them in desserts in place of pumpkin or in soups.

-- Cook them whole but poke some wholes in it.
+- Cook them whole but poke some holes in it.

 - Steam, simmer or stew.

-Here are a few of my favorite ways to make Winter Squash (you can change up which squash that you use):
+Here are a few of my favorite ways to fix Winter Squash

 - The blog post below features Delicata Squash & Apple Saute Over Millet, Winter Squash Pot Pie with Cornmeal Crust, Butternut Squash & Poblano Pepper Tacos and Mediterranean Stuffed Spaghetti Squash.